Parents

 Looking for Childcare

-CCR&R can help by:
+CCRC can help by:

-• Providing consumer education on a variety of options enabling parents to make the best child care choice.
+• Providing consumer education on a variety of options enabling parents to make the best childcare choice.

 • Customized referrals from a continually updated database.